CiscoDevNet/sastre/README.md

 - With the --force option, items with the same name are updated with the info found in the backup.
 - Sastre only tries to update when the item payload is actually different.
 - If the item is associated with attached templates or activated policies, all necessary re-attach/re-activate actions are automatically performed.
+- Currently, the --force option does not apply to changes in template values.

 Example: